Siakam, Raptors beat Hornets 116-101 for 6th straight win | Globalnews.ca

 Siakam, the NBA’s Eastern Conference Player of the Week, set the tone in the first half, shooting 6 of 9 from the floor for 14 points with six rebounds and five assists as the Raptors opened a 23-point lead.

+Miles Bridges scored 25 points to lead the Hornets, who lost their fifth consecutive game.
+Charlotte struggled through yet another poor offensive performance, shooting 41.1% from the field and 22.5% from 3-point range.

+LaMelo Ball, named as an All-Star game replacement a few hours before the game, finished with 15 points and nine assists for the Hornets.

-Charlotte cut the lead to three in the third quarter after getting a big boost from Terry Rozier and P.J.
-Washington, but appeared to run out of gas.
-Rozier finished with 20 points.
+Charlotte (28-27) did battle back to cut the lead to three in the third quarter after getting a big boost from Terry Rozier, who had 20 points, and P.J.
+Washington.
+But the Hornets ran out of firepower as their poor outside shooting caught up with them.

-The Raptors put the game away with two minutes left behind a breakaway dunk by Anunoby.

-The struggling Hornets, who were without Cody Martin and James Bouknight due to injuries, lost Gordon Hayward for the game after he sprained his left ankle in the first quarter.
-Hayward had struggled since missed six games while in COVID-19 protocols, making just 3 of 23 shots from the field.
-But, coach James Borrego was counting on him to help a young team break out of a slump.
+“We just have to start finding that rhythm offensively,” Hornets coach James Borrego said.
+“The 3-ball has dried up obviously, but that is okay.
+It will come back to us.
+Until then we have to find our offense through our defense.”

+The win moved the Raptors (29-23) into sixth place in the Eastern Conference, ahead of the slumping Brooklyn Nets, who have lost eight straight.

 Toronto entered the game averaging 118 points during their five-game winning streak, and didn’t miss a beat against the Hornets.
 It marked the 10th straight game the Raptors have scored at least 100 points.